openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 A key attestation, as defined by this specification, is a verifiable statement that demonstrates the authenticity and security properties of a key and its storage component to the Credential Issuer.
 Keys can be stored in various key storage components, which vary in their ability to protect the private key from extraction and duplication, as well as in the methods used for User authentication to enable key operations.
 These key storage components can be software-based or hardware-based and may reside on the same device as the Wallet, on external security tokens, or on remote services that facilitate cryptographic key operations.
 Key attestations are issued either by the Wallet's key storage component itself or by the Wallet Provider.
 When the Wallet Provider creates the key attestation, it MUST verify the authenticity of its claims about the keys, possibly using platform-specific key attestations.

 A Wallet MAY provide key attestations to inform the Credential Issuer about the properties of the cryptographic public keys, such as those used in proof types sent in the Credential Request.
-Credential Issuers SHOULD evaluate these key attestations to ensure the keys meet their security requirements, based on the trust framework, regulatory requirements, laws, or internal policies.
+Credential Issuers SHOULD evaluate these key attestations to ensure the cryptographic keys meet their security requirements, based on the trust framework, regulatory requirements, laws, or internal policies.
 A Credential Issuer MUST communicate the need to evaluate key attestations through its metadata or via an out-of-band mechanism.

 Key attestations are used by various Credential Issuers with different trust frameworks and requirements, so a common approach is needed for interoperability.
 Therefore, key attestations SHOULD follow a common format.
 This helps Credential Issuers create consistent evaluation processes, reducing complexity and errors.
 Common formats also simplify compliance with regulatory requirements across jurisdictions and support the creation of shared best practices and security standards.